-Medium Term Planning - Topic: DNA & Charlie's Diary

-Curriculum Intent In addition to working further on objectives from Year 8, pupils will be taught, following National Curriculum guidelines, the following this term: Spring term first half Script work / Directing/ characterisation / English / monologues / duologues / stage design/ lighting and sound effects With links to English DNA is a turbulent story based around teenagers and the lie they to fit into a friend group.
+Medium Term Planning - Topic: DNA & Charlie's Diary Curriculum Intent In addition to working further on objectives from Year 8, pupils will be taught, following National Curriculum guidelines, the following this term: Spring term first half Script work / Directing/ characterisation / English / monologues / duologues / stage design/ lighting and sound effects With links to English DNA is a turbulent story based around teenagers and the lie they to fit into a friend group.
 This Play focuses on fast group scenes and tension building monologues.
 Exploration of the text will be done, in relation to the moral and philosophical issues that arise, asking the questions of - What would you do in that situation?
 Who would you turn to?
 Is it right to lie to the police?
 This scrip will be explored using techniques such as tableaux / monologues / mine / physical theatre / flashbacks / flash forwards Charlie's Diary Skills/National Curriculum Links The aim is that they will be able to create stronger characters and will come out of role less.
 They will learn accents, pace, pause and tone and how the voice affects performance.
 With links to characterisation and key drama terminology the idea is for self and peer development to play a role in refining the skills they are practicing.
 The exploration of characters enables for deeper understanding, pushing for further commitment to the roles they play within lesson.
-Clear characters include: The police / Teacher / Soldier / clown / teenager Spiritual, moral, SMSC: Exploration of relevant news articles on crime in today's society social, and cultural development PSHE/British Values: Exploration of choice/consequence Skills Builder: Team work collaboration and creativity Numeracy · · · · Literacy Key Drama words, reading articles and scripting own work Becoming future ready Careers/Employability: Exploring social issues/creativity/communication skills/presentation skills/Transferable skills for the development of the whole child Adaptation Throughout this topic, quality first teaching will provide differentiation: By product: Outcome By resource: Use of visual images/Newspaper Headlines/Music /Short scripted QFT/SEND extracts/Songs Provision By Intervention : by providing different levels of supervision and support By Progressive Questioning: exploring pupils' understanding through interactive dialogue.
+Clear characters include: The police / Teacher / Soldier / clown / teenager Cuinitual mayal Spiritual, moral, social, and cultural development SMSC: Exploration of relevant news articles on crime in today's society PSHE/British Values: Exploration of choice/consequence Skills Builder: Team work collaboration and creativity Numeracy Literacy Key Drama words, reading articles and scripting own work

+Becoming future Careers/Employability: Exploring social issues/creativity/communication skills/presentation skills/Transferable skills for the development of the whole child ready Throughout this topic, quality first teaching will provide differentiation: Adaptation By product: Outcome By resource: Use of visual images/Newspaper Headlines/Music /Short scripted extracts/Songs By Intervention: by providing different levels of supervision and support By Progressive Questioning: exploring pupils' understanding through interactive dialogue.
 Closed and Open Questioning.
-Deeper more probing questions to analyse, evaluate the work By Grouping: according to prior attainment, gender, social preference, preferred learning style.
+Deeper more probing questions to analyse, evaluate the work QFT/SEND By Grouping: according to prior attainment, gender, social preference, preferred learning style.
+Provision By Task: Pupils should be involved in the identification of targets which are meaningful to them and in the selection of an appropriate task from the given range.
+By Offering Optional Activities: In class or as homework, to extend learning.
+This QFT/SEND provision will be explicit within the lesson-by-lesson schemes of work.
+GIFTED and TALENTED -Option of writing their own monologue as one of the characters for 'Trouble at the Nightclub' and learning the Shakespeare version of a scene explored in the lesson Modelling by teacher and Peers Implementation Class Teacher and Involvement of students Curriculum Delivery